Feeds:

 If the discussion turns towards the price of any of the pieces, the Adams’ policy is to hold firm to their original asking price, falling back slowly to their minimum only if they strongly want the sale.

-“You can’t be desperate,” Diana says, adding as a warning, “never say to anyone, ‘I’ve got bills to pay.
+“You can’t be desperate,” Diana says, adding as a warning, “never say to anyone, ‘I’ve got bills to pay.’
 Never say that because, really, it has nothing to do with the gallery owner.
 That’s a form of manipulation.
-It’s a really poor sales technique, because the person who’s being spoken to feels bad and put o the spot.
+It’s a really poor sales technique, because the person who’s being spoken to feels bad and put on the spot.
 It leaves a bad taste in their mouth, and makes them want to avoid you in the future.”

 Some buyers, according to Diana, will claim to find flaws as a tactic for lowering the purchase price; they should be ignored and not cause you to waver in your price.
 Others may mention what they perceive as flaws as explanations as to why they are not buying; their criticism can be considered later.
 In fact, once or twice, Mitch has gained credibility by acting on such criticism and taking a piece back to the criticizer for another look.